wooferzfg/tww-rando-bot/README.md

 export CLIENT_ID=... # the OAuth2 client ID for this bot on racetime.gg
 export CLIENT_SECRET=... # the OAuth2 client secret for this bot on racetime.gg
 ```
-2. Run `docker-compose up` to start the bot.
+2. Run `docker compose up` to start the bot.